1951, October 11

 The Board of Visitors abolished the School of Continuing Studies and placed responsibility for adult educational opportunities in the new Office of Special Programs.
 This action eliminated the Extension Division, which had been established in 1919.

-Dr. Graves was inaugurated as president of the College at Charter Day, held in William and Mary Hall and attended by dignitaries from throughout the nation.
+Dr. Graves was inaugurated as president of the university at Charter Day, held in William & Mary Hall and attended by dignitaries from throughout the nation.

 1972, October 12

-The College completed construction on a new health facility, which was named the David J. King Student Health Center for a former College physician.
+The university completed construction on a new health facility, which was named the David J. King Student Health Center for a former university physician.

-The College of William and Mary established its first language house in the new residence hall complex to provide a common environment for students pursuing a foreign language.
+William & Mary established its first language house in the new residence hall complex to provide a common environment for students pursuing a foreign language.

 The first major renovation of the President's House in more than 40 years was completed.

-The National Center for State Courts-a research organization designed to improve the administration of justice in the state courts-decided to locate its headquarters in Williamsburg on property owned by William and Mary.
+The National Center for State Courts-a research organization designed to improve the administration of justice in the state courts-decided to locate its headquarters in Williamsburg on property owned by William & Mary.

-The Board of Visitors named the new social sciences building Richard Lee Morton Hall, for the nationally known colonial Virginia historian and College faculty member from 1919-1959 and longtime history department chair.
+The Board of Visitors named the new social sciences building Richard Lee Morton Hall, for the nationally known colonial Virginia historian and W&M faculty member from 1919-1959 and longtime history department chair.

-The first volume of The Papers of John Marshall was published by the Institute of Early American History and Culture, co-sponsored by the College of William and Mary and Colonial Williamsburg.
+The first volume of The Papers of John Marshall was published by the Institute of Early American History and Culture, co-sponsored by William & Mary and Colonial Williamsburg.

-Ash Lawn-Highland, a 466-acre Charlottesville estate where William and Mary alumnus and President of the United States James Monroe once lived, was left to the College in the will of Jay Winston Johns.
+Ash Lawn-Highland, a 466-acre Charlottesville estate where William & Mary alumnus and President of the United States James Monroe once lived, was left to the university in the will of Jay Winston Johns.

-William and Mary became one of the first universities to be named a Bicentennial Campus by the American Revolution Bicentennial Administration.
+William & Mary became one of the first universities to be named a Bicentennial Campus by the American Revolution Bicentennial Administration.

 A new chemistry and philosophy building was named for William Barton Rogers, alumnus and former professor who was a founder of the Massachusetts Institute of Technology.